 Yip et al. — Science Robotics, 2024

-A Humynex cognitive-motor surgical record is a time-indexed bundle of five signal streams captured during expert cadaver demonstration sessions — conducted under willed body program tissue use agreements.
+A Humynex cognitive-motor surgical record is a time-indexed bundle of five signal streams captured during expert demonstration sessions.
+Phase 1 uses porcine tissue for MVP validation; cadaveric sessions under willed body program tissue use agreements follow as the dataset scales.
 No IRB required.
 No patient consent burden.
-First session executable within 30 days of facility access.

 Egocentric + field view of the operative site and instrument at 30fps